GregoryBWilson/stock-analysis/Written_Report_Challenge2.md

 **Table 2.2 - 2018 Stock Analysis"**

 #### VBScript Perfomance on 2018 Ticker Data

+The refactoring of the original VBScipt produced much better execusion times as can be seen in the MsgBox screen shots below.
+As fast as the refactoring was in you can see that it can still be improved.
+Notice the progresive improvement in Figures 3.1.1, 3.1.2 and 3.1.3 for the 2018 data set.

 ![This is a MsgBox from the AllStocksAnalysis VBScript Module my VBA_Challenge.xlsm spreadsheet](Resources/VBA_Challenge_2018_before.png "Figure 3.1.1 - 2018 Stock Analysis VBScript Performance Before Refactoring")
 **Figure 3.1.1 - 2018 Stock Analysis VBScript Performance Before Refactoring**